JustinStitt/nordtheme-VisualStudio2019-port/README.md

 Command Bar -> Tools -> Import and Export Settings -> Import *"Nord.vssettings"*
 ```

-Thanks to the Nord for the original design:
+Thanks to the Nord team for the original design:

 https://www.nordtheme.com/